zerolovesea/RecLib/README.md

 ## Acknowledgements

-RecLib is inspired by the following great open-source projects:
+RecForge is inspired by the following great open-source projects:

 - **FuxiCTR** — Configurable and reproducible CTR prediction library
 - **RecBole** — Unified and efficient recommendation library